kourosh824/microc-arm-compiler/pico_implementation/README.md

 # Raspberry Pi Pico 2 Development Setup
+This project implements a complete ARM assembly and C workflow on the Raspberry Pi Pico 2 to demonstrate the correct functionality of our custom compiler.
+The assembly routine was developed by us and generated from C using the compiler included in this repository.
+The resulting assembly function is called from a C program, and based on its return value, the onboard LED blinks at different frequencies.

 This guide describes the required setup for building and flashing firmware to the Raspberry Pi Pico 2.